By Michael Lanza

 The Resupply Plan

-Given the JMT’s remoteness, there are just two convenient opportunities to resupply food along it (in order when hiking southbound):
+Given the JMT’s remoteness, there are just three convenient opportunities to resupply food along it (in order when hiking southbound):

 - At Red’s Meadow (redsmeadow.com), a short hike off the JMT, resupply for the next 50 trail miles either by having someone meet you there, or for a fee, mailing or delivering a package in advance.
 Eat a big meal at the Mule House Café.